 RFID (Radio Frequency Identification) technology is fast replacing obsolete ways and technologies of asset tracking and inventory management.

-By tradition, asset tracking and inventory management in retail supply chain depended on these old-school methods:
+By tradition, asset tracking and inventory management in retail supply chains depended on these old-school methods:

 - Accounting Tools & Systems: Individual details of each item in an inventory are manually entered into a spreadsheet (e.g. Microsoft Excel)

 - Manual Systems: A person, literally, sits down in front every entry/exit point and writes down details of each item of an inventory on a piece of paper.

 These old school methods are the reason behind many prevailing problems, which augment as the size of the inventory increases, and the abovementioned methods stop working.

 - Inconsistency in data entered: missing, wrong, or duplicate data.

 - High cost of staff training: Training staff, depending upon the size of your inventory, can take anywhere between a few weeks to few months.